Table of Contents

 If you have a brick-and-mortar store, consider allowing customers to buy online and return in store (often referred to as BORIS).
-This works best if you offer the same inventory in-store and online. you have a larger product selection on your online store than in-person, you will have to choose between shipping some in-store returns back to your fulfillment center or having one-off products for sale in your physical store.
+This works best if you offer the same inventory in-store and online. you have a larger product selection on your online store than in-person, you will have to choose between shipping some in-store returns back to your fulfilment centre or having one-off products for sale in your physical store.

 What is a standard return policy?

 Every business must tailor their return policy to fit their logistics capabilities, customer expectations, and product offering.
-A standard return policy for handmade, customized artwork will be completely different from a policy for mass-market apparel.
+A standard return policy for handmade, customised artwork will be completely different from a policy for mass-market apparel.

 Check out the template below to learn what is included in a standard return policy, and how to craft one for your business.

 What is a “try before you buy” model?

 Some online apparel and accessory brands allow shoppers to “try before they buy.”
 This method helps customers try products before they purchase them — the exact same way they do in physical stores.
 Beware, though: your return policy must be crystal clear and you must have the right framework in place to handle a higher volume of returns.
 This is best handled by a specialized apparel 3PL.

 There are several ways to reduce your returns rate.
 One way is to describe your product well, including product details, photos, and more.
 This will make sure that your customer has the best sense of what he/she is ordering.
 Another way is to use past returns data and identify what product or SKU has a higher returns rate than others.
 For instance, if you offer a shirt in several different colours and one colour tends be returned more often, consider discontinuing it to lower your overall returns rate.

 Are customers legally entitled to a refund?